-All formal uniform to be labelled on the inside with either iron-on or 8mm woven name tapes.
-All sports and art items also need to be clearly labelled inside with either iron-on or 8mm woven name tapes.
+All formal uniform should be labelled on the inside, with either iron-on or 8mm woven name tapes.
+All sports and art items also need to be clearly labelled inside (not on the outside) with either iron-on or 8mm woven name tapes.
 Please note the recommended format for Reception to Year 2 is first and second name e.g. Jack Smith.
-For GDPR purposes poare 2020 UPDATES MADE POF GDF onto the outside of bags.
+When requesting embroidery, please use initials only on the outside of bags, for safeguarding purposes.